Brent oil trading trashes volume records after OPEC, Russia agree output cut

-SINGAPORE Trading volumes of Brent crude oil futures pulverized records on Thursday after some of the world's top producers on Wednesday struck a deal to cut output for the first time since 2008, seeking to bolster prices stuck at historically modest levels.
+SINGAPORE, Dec 1 Trading volumes of Brent crude oil futures pulverised records on Thursday after some of the world's top producers on Wednesday struck a deal to cut output for the first time since 2008, seeking to bolster prices stuck at historically modest levels.

 The scale of the planned cut by OPEC and Russia - 1.5 million barrels per day in total - was at the top of expectations, sending Brent crude futures for the second-front month delivery, which on Wednesday meant February, surging to more than 780,000 lots of 1,000 barrels each.